AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings-example.md

 If you need to modify any of these settings, then modify the `config.php` file manually with a text editor.
 After completing edits or removals, you can commit and push it to the remote environment following the previous steps.

-To add configurations, modify your Integration environment and run the command again to generate the file.
+To add configurations, modify your integration environment and run the command again to generate the file.
 Any new configurations are appended to the code in the file.
 Push it to Git following the previous steps.

 For this example, modify static file optimization settings and add a new setting for JavaScript.

-### Add configurations in Integration
+### Add configurations in integration

-To add configuration values in the Integration environment Admin.
+To add configuration values in the integration environment Admin.
 This example merges JavaScript files.

-1. Log out of the Integration Admin.
+1. Log out of the integration Admin.
-1. Log back in to the Integration Admin.
+1. Log back in to the integration Admin.
 1. Click **Stores** > Settings > **Configuration** > **Advanced** > **Developer**.
 1. In the right pane, expand **JavaScript Settings**.
 1. From the **Merge JavaScript Files** list, click **Yes**.